-SFAS 143 requires that the fair value of a liability for an asset retirement obligation be recognized in the period in which it is incurred if a reasonable estimate of fair value can be made, and that the associated asset retirement costs be capitalized as part of the carrying amount of the long-lived $\,$ asset.
+SFAS 143 requires that the fair value of a liability for an asset retirement obligation be recognized in the period in which it is incurred if a reasonable estimate of fair value can be made, and that the associated asset retirement costs be capitalized as part of the carrying amount of the long-lived asset.
 In conjunction with the state mandated permit and licensing requirements, the Company is obligated to determine its best estimate of the cost to close, some undetermined future date, its permitted and/or licensed facilities.
-The Company recorded this liability at the date of acquisition, with its offsetting entry being to goodwill and/or permits and has subsequently increased this liability as a result of changes to the facility and/or for inflation.
-The liability as a result of changes to the facility and/or for Company's current accrued closure costs reflect the current fair value of the cost of asset retirement.
+Company recorded this liability at the date of acquisition, with its offsetting entry being to goodwill $% \left(1\right) =\left(1\right) +\left(1\right) +\left($ liability as a result of changes to the facility and/or for inflation. current accrued closure costs reflect the current fair value of the cost of asset retirement.
 The Company adopted SFAS 143 as of January 1, 2003, and pursuant to the adoption the Company reclassified from goodwill and permits approximately \$4,559,000, which represents the fair value of the Company's closing cost as recorded to goodwill or permits at the time each facility was acquired, into an asset retirement obligations account.
-The asset retirement obligation account is recorded as property and equipment (buildings).
-The Company will depreciate the asset retirement obligation on a straight line basis over a period of 50 years.
-The new standard did not have a material impact on net income in the first six months of 2003, nor would it have had a material impact in the first six months of 2002 assuming an adoption of this accounting standard on a pro forma basis.
+The asset retirement account is recorded as property and equipment (buildings).
+The Company will depreciate the asset retirement obligation on a straight-line basis over a period of 50 years.
+The new standard did not have a material impact on net income in the first six months of 2003, $\,$ nor would it have had a $\,$ material impact in the first six months of 2002 assuming an adoption of this accounting standard on January 1, 2002.

-PERMA-FIX ENVIRONMENTAL SERVICES, INC. QUANTITATIVE AND QUALITATIVE DISCLOSURE ABOUT MARKET RISK
+$\label{eq:perma-fix} \mbox{PERMA-FIX ENVIRONMENTAL SERVICES, INC.} \\ \mbox{QUANTITATIVE AND QUALITATIVE DISCLOSURE ABOUT MARKET RISK}$